Philippe-Guyard/XOptimizer/README.md

 ## How to Run?

 After cloning the project, open QT application, click Open File or Project in the File tab and select the `CMakeLists.txt` in the folder `/app/interaction_service/`.
+After that, simply choose an example csv file from `/app/interaction_service/resources` and upload it into the application, edit it as you wish noting that in type property 1 stands for inventory and 0 stands for a client!
+Then, click submit and optimize and you will get the optimized cycle to deliver all your orders!

 ## Members